 How Google Fights Web Spam For A Better Web?

 The common understanding of web spamming is limited; everyone knows it’s a problem, but only a few realize the depth to which the problem of spamming has spread.
 Google’s webspam report reveals what’s hidden about webspam, explains the kind of efforts it’s taking to keep spam out of users of Google search, and reinforces all that website administrators need to do to stay spam-proof.
 Let’s take you through the highlights of the report, and explain all that Google does to combat the menace of web spam.
+For a deeper dive, explore our guide on Google Knowledge Panel.

 The Webspam Trends to Know From 2016